While Apple’s AirPods are one of the best earphones on the market, they tend to sound muffled easily.

 AirPods’ fantastic sound and build quality are important for those users who are always on the go.
 Someday you may feel your AirPods sound muffled, and you tried all the possible DIY solutions.

 If nothing worked, Apple genius guys would try to repair your AirPods.
 Worst-case scenario, your AirPods are defective, and they’re not repairable.
+Should this be the case, you’d need to buy a new pair.

 In this case, Apple will replace them with a new pair, which sounds great!
 Before you buy a new pair of AirPods, be sure to read our guide on how to spot fake AirPods: a step-by-step guide.